 8. Enjoy Roof Top Dining in Oaxaca

 One of the best surprises of Oaxaca was their rooftop dining venues.
-There was nothing better at the end of a hot day than to enjoy an amazing sunset with a cocktail in hand from the rooftop of many of the restaurants.
+At the end of a hot day, there was nothing better than to enjoy a fantastic sunset with a cocktail in hand from the rooftop of many of the restaurants.

 Wondering what the best rooftop restaurants are in Oaxaca?

-Casa Crespo is located at Allende 107 also with views over Templo de Santo Domingo.
-Not only a popular restaurant but Casa Crespo also offers cooking classes and has a chocolate shop on the premises.
+Casa Crespo is located at Allende 107 with views over Templo de Santo Domingo.
+Casa Crespo is not only a popular restaurant but also offers cooking classes and a chocolate shop on the premises.

 Casa Oaxaca – voted the top restaurant in Oaxaca for local cuisine, Mexican, Latin, Contemporary, Fusion and Vegetarian options are available.

 Address: Located at Calle la Constitucion 104A.
-The best time to visit is after 8.00 pm when the candles come out creating that special vibe and atmosphere with views over Oaxaca.
+The best time to visit is after 8.00 pm when the candles come out, creating that unique vibe and atmosphere with views over Oaxaca.

 Gozobi Restaurant and Bar at Calle de Manuel Garcia Vigil 504 Oaxaca – good value Mexican cuisine for breakfast, lunch and dinner with views.